Minnesota Rep. Tim Kelly, a Republican from Red Wing, said Wednesday that he would not seek re-election this fall.

 First elected in 2008, Kelly serves as chairman of the House Transportation Policy and Finance Committee.

-A Dakota County park ranger ticketed Kelly, 51, for public nuisance last summer when he was found with state Rep. Tara Mack, R-Apple Valley, in a parked car "making out."
-They are both married to other people.
+A Dakota County park ranger ticketed Kelly, 51, for public nuisance last summer when he was found with state Rep. Tara Mack, R-Apple Valley, in a parked car “making out.”
+They were both married to other people at the time.

 Kelly is a new grandfather and said he is looking forward to spending more time with his family.
 Kelly said he also will gain more time for his business, Discovery Financial, where he serves as a financial adviser and is co-owner.